digitalartlab/expo-plugin-localization/README.md

 [![npm version](https://badge.fury.io/js/%40digitalartlab%2Fexpo-plugin-localization.svg)](https://badge.fury.io/js/%40digitalartlab%2Fexpo-plugin-localization)
 [![License: LGPL v3](https://img.shields.io/badge/License-LGPL%20v3-blue.svg)](https://www.gnu.org/licenses/lgpl-3.0)

-This plugin adds support for per-app language switching on iOS and Android through the Settings app using the OS's native language switching functionalities.
+Per-app language switching on iOS and Android through the Settings app using the OS's native language switching functionalities for your Expo app.

 Expo's [Localization](https://docs.expo.io/versions/latest/sdk/localization/) module is great, but it doesn't support native language switching on iOS through the Settings app.
 That might result in you displaying the wrong language to the user.
-This plugin taps into the native language switching functionalities of iOS and Android to give control back to the user for the language of your app.
+Ever tried to order plane tickets in Spanish because the app decided you totally spoke it?
+Yeah, not fun.

 This plugin creates the necessary files and references in your Xcode and Android Studio projects to support native language switching on iOS and Android.
-It does not handle the actual translations.
-You can use any library you want for that, for example [i18next](https://www.i18next.com/) and Expo's [Localization](https://docs.expo.io/versions/latest/sdk/localization/) module.
+It does not handle the actual translations or fetching the locale in your app.
+You can use any library you want for that, like [i18next](https://www.i18next.com/) for the translation and [expo-localization](https://docs.expo.io/versions/latest/sdk/localization/) for the locale detection.

 ## Installation